Job Start Payment

 If you're self-employed, you can send evidence of an offer of work or a contract.

-If you're the main carer of a child and your application for Job Start Payment is successful, you will receive the higher rate of £400.
+If you're the main carer of a child and your application for Job Start Payment is successful, you'll receive the higher rate of £404.

 When you apply for Job Start Payment, you’ll be asked to provide evidence that you have responsibility for a child.
 For example, you’ll be asked to provide details of any benefits that you receive for them, such as Child Benefit, Child Tax Credit or Universal Credit (child element).